norlab-ulaval/libpointmatcher-server/README.md

 ## Building the libpointmatcher image
 The image needs to be pre-built since it takes some time.
-The dockerfile script is located in the libpointmatcher folder.
+The dockerfile script is located in the [libpointmatcher folder](libpointmatcher/README.md).
-The dockerfile script pulls directly from the Github repository unsing this branch :
+The dockerfile script pulls directly from the GitHub repository using this branch :

 `agagnon/project/server-eval`